alissatroiano/team-8/README.md

 ## Introduction

+## User Goals
+1- I communicate with many people online, and want to make sure that my messages aren't being misunderstood 2- I want to learn some fun facts about emojis for world emoji day 3- I'm a traveller who wants to know facts about other countries before I go

+## User-Expectations
+1-I expect to find content easily
+2- I expect content to be laid out in an easy to access way 3- I expect to be able to find out new information in an interesting way 4- I expect the website to respond to changes in screen size.

+## Wireframes

 ## Features

 ## Navigaton bar
-<p>The navigation bar contains links to all the other pages within the project, it is reposnsive to sizing and resizing for different screen sizes and resolutions. </p>
+-The navigation bar contains links to all the other pages within the project, it is reposnsive to sizing and resizing for different screen sizes and resolutions.
+-The Nav bar is also responsive in sjowing which page the user is currently on -The nav bar links have aria labels for acessibility

 ## Guide
+-The guide utilizes java script functionality to allow the cards to flip and reveal more information -The cards show the images of the emoji on the side

 ## Team
 <p>The Team page consists of four cards, each one holds a profile image and details of the team member, including their git hub links </p>